 We value education that results in academic and professional preparation and demonstrates, through assessment, understanding of public health research and practice.
 We value engaged scholarship and meaningful service.
 We value our own continuing development as educators and scholars.

-Admission to the Public Health major requires a minimum GPA; students who do not meet the GPA requirement or other pre-admission requirements may apply for admission on a provisional basis.
-All students interested in the public health major or minor must meet with the program director, Dr. Rebecca Pearson.
-Contact Dr. Pearson at email@example.com to schedule a pre-admission appointment.
+Admission to the Public Health major requires a minimum cumulative CWU/combined GPA of 2.5; students who do not meet the GPA requirement or other pre-admission requirements may apply for admission on a provisional basis.
+Students wishing to enroll in the major must first meet with the program director.